Teamwork Makes the Dream Work

 Chef Roxanne ("Roxie") Wilson

-Planning Director - Events/ Nutrition Advisor
+Event Planning Director - Nutrition Advisor

-Chef Roxie is the founder and owner of Happy Insides, which serves families in the San Fernando Valley, including craft services for movie productions and special events.
+Chef Roxie is the founder and owner of Happy Insides, which serves families in the San Fernando Valley, including craft services for movie productions and unique events.
 Her recent collaboration with About My Father’s Business is to lead monthly Community Gourmet Meal Pop Ups.
 Roxanne's mentor Executive Chef Alexis Higgins and Dr. Fernandez paved the way while she worked trade shows with Foster Farms, Sony Movie Studios and Wolfgang Puck kitchens.

 Early in Roxie's career, she began the Community Chefs Program, which she founded with a graduate student from culinary school.
 North Valley Caring Services brought them in to create dishes and do live cooking demos at the weekly Food Pantry, serving an average of 200+ families.
 In 2017, she was hired by Shepherd of the Church Pillars Cafe team as a line cook and was promoted quickly to Sous Chef.
 Her 10-year career spanned the non-profit sector.

-Chief Administrative - Advisor
+Chief Administrator - Advisor